rtic-ucl/rtic-ucl/content/projects/2023-03-16-modelling-anatomical-changes/index.md

   alt_text: Proton treatment Lung cross-section
 ---

-Modelling anatomical changes of head and neck cancer patients during radiotherapy treatment
+This project focuses on developing novel methodologies for modelling the anatomical changes of head and neck cancer patients during radiotherapy treatment

 <!--more-->